Ivan Demidov: Russia

 Despite limited playing time with SKA Saint Petersburg to begin the 2024–25 KHL season, Demidov was solid offensively, registering eight points (four goals and four assists) in the team's first ten games.
 For his efforts, he was named to the KHL All-Rookie Team as well as earning Rookie of the Month honors for September 2024.
 In December 2024, Demidov was recognized as KHL Rookie of the Month for the second time.
 Following the departure of SKA Saint Petersburg teammate Tony DeAngelo in mid-January 2025, Demidov was selected as his replacement as part of the annual league All-Star Game.
-On 28 January, he recorded his first professional hat-trick in a 4–1 win versus divisional rival, HC Vityaz.
+On 28 January, he recorded his first professional hat-trick in a 4–1 win over divisional rival HC Vityaz.
 Days later, Demidov was revealed as Rookie of the Month honoree for the second consecutive month; his third time cumulatively over the course of the 2024–25 KHL campaign.
 On 4 February 2025, he would surpass fellow countryman Kirill Kaprizov for the most single season points registered by an under-20 player in league history with 43.
 Demidov would finish the regular season with 49 points (19 goals, 30 assists) in 65 games played.

 Facing off against Dynamo Moscow in that year's Gagarin Cup playoffs, SKA Saint Petersburg would ultimately be ousted in six games.
 For his part, Demidov registered two goals and three assists in the series, and was subsequently named the best rookie of the first round by league officials.
 In May 2025, he received the Alexei Cherepanov Award, given to the KHL's rookie of the year.